 To complete verification, simply take your VISA/MasterCard, provide standard card information and prove that you own this card.
 It is very similar to making purchases on the web using your credit card.
 But, in this case, you need to upload additional photos to prove card ownership.
-This is a part of KYC policy and made for the sake of your security, so that no one steals and uses your card on our platform.
+This is a part of KYC policy and made for the sake of your security so that no one steals and uses your card on our platform.

 This step-by-step guide will come in handy.
 If the data you entered is correct, and you provided high-quality photos, card verification will take no more than 5 minutes.
 You have to link the card only once and use it later for instant Bitcoin purchases.
-Each another card though requires to complete card verification again.
+Each another card though requires completing card verification again.
 You can see all your linked cards in Card Manager and choose any of them to complete future purchases.

 In fact, it is nothing more than providing some personal information and supporting documents, such as your ID and proof of residency.
-You can be patient about safety of your data, as it is strongly encrypted.
-Moreover, each photo submitted during the verification process is encrypted with a separated encryption key.
+You can be patient about the safety of your data, as it is strongly encrypted.
+Moreover, each photo submitted during the verification process is encrypted with a separate encryption key.

 We highly recommend completing identity verification, so that you could use CEX.IO services in full.

 - extend your card payment limits (up to $3,000 daily & $30,000 monthly)

 - unlock other payment options: bank transfer, SEPA, Crypto Capital